-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) • Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders 20,984,065 \$ 44.92 47,566,921 Equity compensation plans not approved by security holders TOTAL 20,984,065 \$ 44.92 47,566,921 employees.
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders 20,984,065 \$ 44.92 47,566,921 Equity compensation plans not approved by security holders TOTAL 20,984,065 \$ 44.92 47,566,921 employees.
 We excluded from this employee population 2,637 non-U.S. employees from 47 countries as the total number of employees from these non-U.S. jurisdictions was less than 5% of our total employee population.
 After applying the exclusion, the total employee population was 50,196.